TKrysiaki/lab-soc-linux/10-unauthorized-file-access-investigation/README.md

 ```
 cat /etc/shadow
 ```
-This command attempts to access the sensitive file **/etc/shadow**, which contains hashed user credentials.
+This command attempts to access the sensitive file **/etc/shadow**, which stores hashed user credentials.

 > **Analysis:**
 >